 In 2014, she made her directorial debut with How a Man Gets Ready (a 1 min spec commercial/ micro-short she also wrote, produced and starred in), through which she was selected as one of the top emerging directors of the year at SHOOT Magazine’s 12th Annual New Directors Showcase held at NYC’s Directors Guild of America Theater, sponsored by the DGA.

-Both pieces, as well The Slapper Flapper (as a silent comedy micro-short shot with her phone), went on to screen at venues such as Hollywood's legendary TCL Chinese Theater, Toronto's Carlton Cinemas and New York's TriBeCa Screening Room.
+Both pieces, as well The Slapper Flapper (as a silent comedy micro-short shot with her phone), went on to screen at venues such as Hollywood's legendary TCL Chinese Theater, Toronto's Carlton Cinemas and New York's TriBeCa Screening Room, receiving 23 awards and 4 nominations combined.

 Romina has also been a part of the production team for several films, commercials and web content.
 She participated in international filmmaking panels, served as a judge for the Emmy Awards, and in 2016 joined NYWIFT (NY Women in Film and Television) with the goal of becoming more involved in the female filmmaker community.